jmvanel/semantic_forms/scala/forms_play/README.md

 ```
 - to remove the red errors in eclipse in Play! project, apply this workaround: http://stackoverflow.com/posts/28551583/revisions

-Useful plugins you may install for developppement purposes:
+Useful SBT plugins you may install for developppement purposes (add in ~/.sbt/0.13/plugins/plugins.sbt ):

 	addSbtPlugin("org.ensime" % "ensime-sbt" % "0.3.3")
 	addSbtPlugin("net.virtual-void" % "sbt-dependency-graph" % "0.8.2")
+	addSbtPlugin("com.timushev.sbt" % "sbt-updates" % "0.1.10")

+Commands to run with these useful plugins:

+	dependencyUpdates
+	dependencyTree

 ## Debug
 See